apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_create_qdrant.md

       --publicly-accessible          Specify whether the cluster can be accessed from the public internet.
       --rbac-enabled                 Specify whether rbac resources will be created by client, otherwise KubeBlocks server will try to create rbac resources.
       --replicas int                 The number of replicas.
-Value range [1, 16]. (default 1) --service-version string       The version of Qdrant. (default "1.10.1") --storage float                Storage size, the unit is Gi.
+Value range [1, 16]. (default 1) --storage float                Storage size, the unit is Gi.
 Value range [1, 10000]. (default 20) --storage-class-name string    Storage class name of the data volume --tenancy string               The tenancy of cluster.
 Legal values [SharedNode, DedicatedNode]. (default "SharedNode") --termination-policy string    The termination policy of cluster.
 Legal values [DoNotTerminate, Halt, Delete, WipeOut]. (default "Delete")
+      --version string               The version of Qdrant. (default "1.10.0")
 ```

 ### Options inherited from parent commands